opensoars/ma/README.md

 ## Todo

 * Better testing
-* Allow saving to new file
+* Allow saving to new file, specified by setting command line argument

 ---